MCAT Physics: What You Need To Know

 Reviewed by:

 If you’re a pre-med student worrying about the physics portion of the MCAT, we’ve got you covered!
-Keep reading as we go over everything you need to know for the MCAT physics.
+Keep reading as we review everything you need to know for the MCAT physics.

 The Medical College Admission Test, or the MCAT, is a computerized test that prospective medical students must take.
-The test is designed to evaluate students’ critical thinking skills and knowledge of scientific concepts and formulas.
+The test evaluates students’ critical thinking skills and knowledge of scientific concepts and formulas.

 There are 30 test dates throughout the year, and scores are released about 30-35 days after you take the test.

-The MCAT is broken down into four sections, and physics makes up a quarter of the content.
+The MCAT is divided into four sections, and physics makes up a quarter of the content.
 That’s a pretty significant portion of the test.
 Even if you ace the other sections, performing poorly in the physics section can significantly impact your final score.

 We’ve put together a thorough guide to the physics section on the MCAT, along with sample questions and answers, so you can feel prepared and confident to ace all four sections going into the MCAT.